BryanRobertson/Alba/README.md

 ## Syncing

+I'm sure no one will actually want to do this when there's much better tech out there, but I might as well document this in case I forget myself.

 Clone the project from git, and then run the following commands from the root directory

     git submodule init